Hybrid PDE-ODE Models for Efficient Simulation of Infection Spread in Epidemiology: Numerical Results

 Figure \ref{fig:rectangle_varying_ode_percentages} shows the number of infectious individuals for each time step, along with the maximum average deviation in the number of infectious individuals between the hybrid model and the full-ODE model when compared to the full-PDE model.
 The maximum average deviation measures imply that the variations between hybrid models are around 0.99\%, as calculated by the differences in the right plot.
 In other words, a 12.5\% difference in area corresponds to an approximate 1\% error when comparing hybrid models.
 A more notable error difference is observed for the hybrid model in the right plot with an ODE domain size of 87.5\% compared to the full-ODE model, which is around $7.95\%-7.21\%=0.74\%$.
 Overall, these error differences suggest that the hybrid models tend to shift towards the direction of the ODE model, indicating that the ODE component of the hybrid model seems to exert a stronger weighting or influence on the boundary conditions between the regions, consequently affecting the model results of the PDE component of the hybrid model to a greater extent.

 \\ \\ Measuring the absolute deviation to the full-PDE model (see Fig. \ref{fig:accuracy_rectangle} and Table \ref{table:duration_accuracy_rectangle}), we can observe an approximately linear growth.
 If the focus is on enhancing predictions or attaining greater precision in the results, it is recommended to choose the full-PDE model or consider a more advanced model, which may include additional compartments \cite{Fošnarič2022Extended} or even an ABM \cite{Grossmann2021WhyODE}.

-We assume that the runtime scales proportionally with the PDE domain size, considering the ODE system can be solved in a fraction of the time and is regarded as a non-critical contributor to the duration.
-In this context, when comparing the program runtime with the accuracy of the results, it becomes evident that sacrificing a small amount of accuracy in favor of solving the model more efficiently is a viable option. \\ \\ It is noticeable that the infectious count decreases with a higher percentage of the ODE domain, a trend typically not observed \cite{Abboubakar2023Reaction}, \cite{Schneckenreither2008Simulation}.
+Figure \ref{fig:times_rectangle} illustrates the runtimes for the full-PDE, hybrid and full-ODE models in Kaskade7.
+On the left side, 100\% of the domain uses the PDE solver (0\% ODE), and on the right side, 100\% of the domain uses the ODE solver (0\% PDE).
+In the middle of the graph, we can see the results of the hybrid model with varying percentages of ODE and PDE domains.
+The results indicate that when only the hybrid model is considered, the runtime is approximately linear with respect to the percentage of ODE use, as the problem shifts from a spatially resolved PDE approach to a simpler ODE-based approach.
+Notably, the runtime initially increases due to the additional implementation costs associated with the boundary conditions of the hybrid model.
+For the same reason, it drops significantly at the far right of the graph, where the full-ODE model is applied and does not require boundary conditions.
+It should be noted that these runtimes are highly dependent on the implementation, and significant optimization could reduce these values.
+This figure is intended to provide an impression of how the domain division affects performance.
+In this context, when comparing the program runtime with the accuracy of the results, it becomes evident that sacrificing a small amount of accuracy -- provided that at least 25\% of the area employs an ODE component -- can be a viable option for solving the model more efficiently. \\ \\ It is noticeable that the infectious count decreases with a higher percentage of the ODE domain, a trend typically not observed \cite{Abboubakar2023Reaction}, \cite{Schneckenreither2008Simulation}.
 This is attributed to the inclusion of the Allee term, which spatially modifies the infection rate in the PDE domain while remaining constant in the ODE domain.
 Setting $A=0$ results in almost identical outcomes for all models, which is why we deliberately retained the Allee term. \\